 Dentistry as a profession was formally established in New South Wales on 1 January 1901, when the Dentists Act was implemented.
-The Dentists Act provided the impetus for establishing a dental school.
+The The Dentist Act motivated the establishing of a dental school.
 In March 1901 the Dental School opened, with seventeen students under the leadership of the Dean of the Faculty of Medicine.
 Initially it was proposed that dental students should obtain clinical training in the dental department of Sydney Hospital, but this was found to be impracticable.

 The University Dental Hospital was therefore established in 1901 in a building at the corner of George and Bathurst Streets for the purpose of providing dental care for persons unable to pay normal dental fees and also for the purpose of providing clinical training to dental students of the University.